CanVo/CanVo.github.io/README.md

 - Plan / structure how the CTF section will be laid out.
 Things to consider: Categories, CTF name, CTF Problem, Images and files.
 Can get fancy with this.
 - Plan the credits section.
 Should it be in the layout of cards?
 Should it just be one big page? etc.
 - Clean up unneeded files from react app initialization.
 - Figure out how to lay out the url directory names of articles.
-Several approaches such as first couple words with hyphen, hashing it then getting x amount of chars, etc.
+Several approaches such as using first several title words with hyphen inbetween, hashing it then getting 'x' amount of chars, etc.
+- Perhaps add a search bar looking for tags or keywords.
+Store articles with relation to tags?
+Maybe instead of a search bar, I can have a box to filter for categories?
+Like how filtering for threads on forums work.
+- First article probably about learning the PE file format and drilling that in.